-In order to cut down on time, streamline your meal plan and your to-do list.
+In order to cut down on time, streamline your meal plan and to-do list.
 A little bit of strategic prep can go a long way to help you eat healthy all week.

 Choose recipes and meals that use ingredients you can prep once and use multiple times.
 Trim Brussels sprouts to be used in three different dinners—a pizza using store-bought dough, a convenient one-pot pasta and an easy-cleanup sheet-pan meal.
 Or cook a batch of roasted vegetables to use as toppers for quick quinoa bowls or as a filling for tacos or wraps.